zbalkan/zbalkan.github.io/_posts/2023-08-08-wazuh-pain-points.md

 The only proper way for archiving currently is to write alert logs locally on each `wazuh-manager` node, then move them to a network share.
 Even though there is a possibility of mounting an NFS share on `/var/ossec/logs/` path, it is not the best option due to network latency.

 The optimal way of archiving logs is to keep them for a short time on a Wazuh server node for up to 3 days.
-Then, using a bash script or a synchronization tool, the compressed and signed logs can be copied to the network share.
+Then, using a bash script or a synchronisation tool, the compressed and signed logs can be copied to the network share.
 However, since each Wazuh server instance will create separate log files, there will be a separate log file per each node depending on the registered node.
 Because the server collecting the log for that agent can change in a cluster environment, there is no separation of data sources per archive log file.
 There may occur two problems for the files on a file share:

-- If there is a lock on a file/folder from another node, the synchronization may fail.
+- If there is a lock on a file/folder from another node, the synchronisation may fail.
 - When a node copies a log to a network share, the naming includes the date.
 Another agent can overwrite the log files on the target because the name is the same: `ossec-archive-xx.log.gz`.

 To solve both, we can create separate directories per each Wazuh server node.
 Even though this solves both problems, it adds a layer of complexity: an agent can change the Wazuh server node to send the logs any time in a day, and several times in the long term, logs are distributed between separate folders.
 If one wants the logs from the last 9 months for a device, the only solution is to run `zgrep` or better `ugrep` on all files.
 The is no way to consolidate the logs without breaking the built-in cryptographic signature.

-What I could find is to disable Wazuh-managed compression and signing and utilize a custom workflow:
+What I could find is to disable Wazuh-managed compression and signing and utilise a custom workflow:

 - Copy the log files to network share.
 - Use a consolidation tool like [logmerge](https://github.com/microsoft/logmerge) from Microsoft, to create a separate file based on both logs.